Time to bring you our list of Western Cape vineyards to visit during your Cape Town/South Africa trip.

 This is a list of our favourite wine tasting experiences in the Western Cape.

 Vineyards in Stellenbosch & Franschhoek

-My absolute number one not just in terms of the selection and taste of their wine but mostly because of the location and atmosphere: Delaire Graff.
+Our absolute number one not just in terms of the selection and taste of their wine but mostly because of the location and atmosphere: Delaire Graff.
 It’s beautifully nestled in between mountains and vineyards in Stellenbosch with a pretty garden and a charming building.
 Unfortunately, it was raining when we visited but luckily we managed to grab the best table in their lounge right in front of the fireplace.

 You have different options for your wine tasting and can also order snacks.
 Having a sit down meal in their restaurant in- or outside must also be lovely.
 They’re a hotel as well if you fancy spending the night.

 We went on a family outing to La Motte where we enjoyed the Current Vintage Tasting experience.
 The estate is located in Franschhoek and it’s beautiful there.
-I encourage you to stroll through the vineyard after the tasting and enjoy the atmosphere.
+We encourage you to stroll through the vineyard after the tasting and enjoy the atmosphere.

 For the wine tasting, the opening hours are Monday to Saturday from 9am to 5pm and they offer a variety of tastings.
 The Current Vintage Tasting costs R60 per person and for an extra R30 you can go on a cellar tour but reservations for the tour are essential.